hmcts/finrem-ccd-definitions/README.md

 ## Convert JSON to Excel

-Depending on if you want the generated Excel to be for the Consented or Contested Journeys - add the appropriate journey to the end of the command.
+Depending on if you want the generated Excel to be for the Consented or fpr the Contested Journeys - add the appropriate journey to the end of the command.

 ### Generate Excel Configs for all environments (Local, Demo, ITHC, AAT & Prod)